One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model

-Another constraints on the $m_{W_H}$ from CDF and D0 are about $650 \sim 786 {\rm GeV}$, as lower bound.~\cite{Affolder:2001gr,Abachi:1995yi} For Our results remain safe from these experimental bounds.
+Another constraints on the $m_{W_H}$ from CDF and D0 are about $650 \sim 786 {\rm GeV}$, as lower bound~\cite{Affolder:2001gr,Abachi:1995yi}.
+For Our results remain safe from these experimental bounds.
 Heavy $Z$ boson has also been studied in detail by many experimentalists.
 Current experimental bound is about $500 \sim 800 {\rm GeV}$ from precision measurements~\cite{Yao:2006px} and $\sim 630 {\rm GeV}$ from CDF~\cite{Yao:2006px}.
 In this case, also safe is the mass of heavy $Z$ boson.
-With the parameters allowed by the $\rho$-parameter, the masses of new scalar bosons $\hat h_{1,2}, \phi^0$ and $ \phi^\pm$ are also constrained. $\hat h_{1,2}$ has almost degenerate masses, and are dependent on both $\mu_r$ and $\hat \mu$, unlike the $\phi^{0,\pm}$ which depend only on $\mu_r$.
-Their masses are seriously constrained according to the value of $f$.
-Unfortunately, we cannot give a lower bound on the mass of $\phi^0$.
-In fact, its mass, though it is quite small, arise from radiative corrections.
-For $\phi^\pm$, the loop contribution is rather large so it acquire larger mass compared to the neutral one.
-Fig.~\ref{fig:hphiphi} shows those allowed regions.